tzaeschke/TinSpin/README.md

 ### Folders

-There are several possible subfolders, which are be defined in the `TestManager` class.
+Log files from tests are written to several possible folders.
 The default folders are:

-* dimsP: Point data scaled with dimensionality
+* `dimsP`: Point data scaled with dimensionality
-* dimsR: Rectangle data scaled with dimensionality
+* `dimsR`: Rectangle data scaled with dimensionality
-* sizeP: Point data scaled with dataset size
+* `sizeP`: Point data scaled with dataset size
-* sizeR: Rectangle data scaled with dataset size
+* `sizeR`: Rectangle data scaled with dataset size
-* sizePWQS: Point data scaled with size of query window
+* `sizePWQS`: Point data scaled with size of query window
-* sizeRWQS: Rectangle data scaled with size of query window
+* `sizeRWQS`: Rectangle data scaled with size of query window

 ### File Sections